 The pandemic has sent the U.S. housing market into overdrive.
-Soaring home prices are making it nearly impossible for the average American household – which earns less than $80,000 per year – to be able to save up a lump sum down payment that, in some cases, is now equaling to more than half of their annual household income.
-The home affordability crisis isn’t about the ability to pay a monthly mortgage, but rather about an individual’s ability to deposit, on average, $46,776 as a down payment.
-Over the past 50 years, U.S. home prices have averaged a 5.4% increase per year, but suddenly it has skyrocketed at an alarming rate of 16% over the past 12 months.
+Soaring home prices are making it nearly impossible for the average American household, which earns less than $80,000 per year, to save up a lump sum for a down payment.
+In some cases, this sum is now equal to more than half of their annual household income.
+The home affordability crisis isn’t about the ability to pay a monthly mortgage.
+Instead, it is about an individual’s ability to deposit, on average, $46,776 as a down payment.
+Over the past 50 years, U.S. home prices have increased at an average annual rate of 5.4%.
+However, they have suddenly skyrocketed at an alarming rate of 16% over the past 12 months.

 Reasons for price increase

-The Great Financial Crisis of 2008-2009 was largely responsible for shifting the tone for the housing industry.
-Corporations and individuals saw this as an opportunity to build homes and turn a quick profit, but it eventually led to an excessive amount of homes which later negatively impacted the housing market.
-As a result, for the past decade, the U.S. has “under built” homes causing the supply and demand balance to shift once again.
+The Great Financial Crisis of 2008-2009 was primarily responsible for shifting the tone for the housing industry.
+Corporations and individuals saw this as an opportunity to build homes and make a quick profit.
+This eventually led to an excessive number of homes, which later hurt the housing market.
+As a result, for the past decade, the U.S. has “underbuilt” homes.
+This has caused the supply and demand balance to shift once again.
 This is what is sending home prices soaring.

 The COVID-19 pandemic exacerbated the supply-demand imbalance even further.
-Due to health concerns, along with technology allowing people to work remotely, there was a mass exodus of city dwellers moving out to the suburbs.
-Now considered suburbanites, these individuals began buying houses at a rapid rate which created a boost in demand and therefore in price – driving up home prices at a rate almost three times the long-term average.
+Due to health concerns, combined with the ability of technology to enable remote work, there was a mass exodus of city dwellers moving to the suburbs.
+Now considered suburbanites, these individuals began buying houses at a rapid rate and investing in upgrades.
+These upgrades include installations like a whole house Reverse Osmosis System for water quality.
+This surge in demand and home improvement spending consequently led to a rise in prices.
+As a result, home prices increased at a rate almost three times the long-term average.

 The shift of balance between supply and demand is the true culprit behind soaring home prices.